 As you enter the room, make eye contact with and smile at as many marks as you can, everyone who you pass.
 This is an initial contact and sign of interest.
 It makes them feel that you might be open to a dance with them, and the truth is that men need that encouragement.

 Don’t be in a rush to find a seat!
-Before choosing a seat, stand around for a tanda (pretend to be checking out the dancers).
+Before choosing a seat, stand around for a tanda.
+You should be more curious to check out the dance floor than rushing to get ready (to wait).
 Or go to the bar and order something and stand there drinking it for a bit.
 You’re not in a hurry.
 Really what you want to check is the circulation in the room between tandas.
 Where are most people exiting the dance floor?
 Is there a food/water area, or a place where a bunch of marks are milling around?
 These are the best places to sit if you want to dance a lot.
 Carefully choose a seat where you can make eye contact with marks in these areas.